Current Projects

 Sunflower Pathology

 The Sunflower Pathology Working Group (SPWG) addresses the significant challenge of sunflower diseases in the North Central States, where most U.S. sunflower is grown.
-Their mission is to develop Extension materials and programs to help growers and stakeholders identify diseases and other pests, thereby facilitating the adoption of IPM practices.
-The SPWG aims to improve disease identification and management skills through collaborations, create diagnostic guides, and produce educational materials to shift disease management from a “spray and pray” approach to IPM.
+Their mission is to develop Extension materials and programs to help growers and stakeholders identify and manage sunflower diseases and insect pests, thereby facilitating the adoption of IPM practices.

 Critical Issues